itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/3.png)
 Then edit the read-only component.
 The lightline components are stored in `g:lightline.component`.
-So you add the setting of `g:lightline.component.readonly` in your `.vimrc`. (the following setting is effective with the patched font for vim-powerline):
+So you add the settings of `g:lightline.component.readonly` in your `.vimrc`. (the following settings is effective with the patched font for vim-powerline):
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',